10% of binoculars

 Problem: pricing

 P In 2001 a Minox film cost between £4 (BW) and £15 (slide), when production numbers were in the 100's.
 Today it takes me 60 minutes to cut down from35mm roll, slit, measure, trim, load and spool.
 Production of 8x11mm film is limited.
 Blue Moon or sometimes ebay.
-BM stopped colour film, and we suspect that they have had trouble sourcing colour.
+BM stopped color film, and we suspect that they have had trouble sourcing colour.
 Japan has a very limited run of Sharan.

 Uneconomic, unless costs can be reduced by economies of scale.